-- Introduce further derogations from the asset freeze and the prohibition to make funds and economic resources available to designated persons and entities in order to: - o prevent or mitigate an event likely to have a serious and significant impact on human health and safety or the environment; - o avoid disruptions in the payment channels for agricultural products; - o allow the orderly wind-down of operations, including correspondent banking relations, with one designated bank; - Oblige designated persons and entities with assets within the jurisdiction of a Member State to report these assets and to cooperate with the competent authority in the verification of this reporting; - Strengthen reporting requirements for EU operators with a view to preventing the breach and circumvention of the asset freezes.
+- Addition of 48 people and 9 entities to the list of persons/entities subject to restrictive measures set out in Annex I to Regulation (EU) No 269/2014.
+These people and entities are senior members of the political or cultural establishment, high ranking military leaders and staff, Nightwolves and some of its members, propagandists and leading businesspersons; - Introduce further derogations from the asset freeze and the prohibition to make funds and economic resources available to designated persons and entities in order to: - o prevent or mitigate an event likely to have a serious and significant impact on human health and safety or the environment; - o avoid disruptions in the payment channels for agricultural products; - o allow the orderly wind-down of operations, including correspondent banking relations, with one designated bank; - Oblige designated persons and entities with assets within the jurisdiction of a Member State to report these assets and to cooperate with the competent authority in the verification of this reporting; - Strengthen reporting requirements for EU operators with a view to preventing the breach and circumvention of the asset freezes.

-Council Implementing Regulation (EU) 2022/1274 of 21 July 2022 implementing Regulation (EU) No 269/2014 and Council Decision (CFSP) 2022/1276 of 21 July 2022 amending Decision 2014/145/CFSP19:
+Council Implementing Regulation (EU) 2022/1274 of 21 July 2022 implementing Regulation (EU) No 269/2014 and Council Decision (CFSP) 2022/1276 of 21 July 2022 amending Decision 2014/145/CFSP24:

-• Addition of six individuals and one entity involved in the recruitment of Syrian mercenaries to fight in Ukraine alongside Russian troops to the list of persons/entities subject to restrictive measures set out in Annex I to Regulation (EU) No 269/2014.
+Addition of six individuals and one entity involved in the recruitment of Syrian mercenaries to fight in Ukraine alongside Russian troops to the list of persons/entities subject to restrictive measures set out in Annex I to Regulation (EU) No 269/2014.

-Council Decision (CFSP) 2022/1907 of 6 October 2022 amending Decision 2014/145/CFSP concerning restrictive measures in respect of actions undermining or threatening the territorial integrity, sovereignty and independence of Ukraine, Council Regulation (EU) 2022/1905 of 6 October 2022, and Council Implementing Regulation (EU) 2022/1906 of 6 October 2022 implementing Regulation (EU) No 269/201420:
+Council Decision (CFSP) 2022/1907 of 6 October 2022 amending Decision 2014/145/CFSP concerning restrictive measures in respect of actions undermining or threatening the territorial integrity, sovereignty and independence of Ukraine, Council Regulation (EU) 2022/1905 of 6 October 2022, and Council Implementing Regulation (EU) 2022/1906 of 6 October 2022 implementing Regulation (EU) No 269/201425: